-- (15) The general assembly hereby finds and declares that assessing officers shall give appropriate consideration to the cost approach, market approach, and income approach to appraisal as required by section 3 of article X of the state constitution in determining the actual value of taxable property.
-In the absence of evidence shown by the assessing officer that the use of the cost approach, market approach, and income approach to appraisal requires the modification of the actual value of taxable property the first year of a reassessment cycle in order to result in uniform and just and equal valuation for the second year of a reassessment cycle, the assessing officer shall consider the actual value of any taxable property for the first year of a reassessment cycle, as may have been adjusted as a result of protests and appeals, if any, prior to the assessment date of the second year of a reassessment cycle, to be the actual value of such taxable property for the second year of a reassessment cycle.
-HOWEVER, AS TO REAL PROPERTY, THE GENERAL ASSEMBLY HEREBY FINDS AND DECLARES THAT THE ACTUAL VALUE OF REAL PROPERTY SHALL EQUAL THE AMOUNT OF THE PROPERTY'S MOST RECENT SALE, UNLESS THE PROPERTY IS SUBSTANTIALLY IMPROVED, OR THAT HAS BEEN PROTESTED IN ACCORDANCE WITH SECTION 39-5-121 (1)(a)(I) OR APPEALED IN ACCORDANCE WITH SECTION 39-5-122 (2), IN WHICH CASE THE PROPERTY SHALL BE REAPPRAISED AND THE ASSESSING OFFICERS SHALL GIVE APPROPRIATE CONSIDERATION TO SECTION 3 OF ARTICLE X OF THE STATE CONSTITUTION. - (15.5)(a) If a real property suffers a decline in value, the taxpayer may protest the actual value of the property in accordance with section 39-5-121 (1)(a)(I) or may appeal the actual value of the property in accordance with section 39-5-122 (2).
-If the protest or appeal results in an actual value that is less than the value of the real property's most recent sale or reappraisal, or that is less than the actual value used to calculate the property 's 2021 property taxes if the property has not sold since June 30, 2020, as defined in section 39-1-102.5(2), then the property shall be reappraised pursuant to section 39-1-104 (10.2) annually and the actual value shall be the reappraised value until the property recovers all its value, calculated as the actual value of the property prior to when the protest or appeal concluded, adjusted for inflation to the current year. - (b) If an assessor determines that the county has suffered a sustained economic downturn, the assessor may conduct a countywide reappraisal of all real properties
+- (15) The general assembly hereby finds and declares that assessing officers shall give appropriate consideration to the cost approach, market approach, and income approach to appraisal REAPPRAISAL as required by section 3 of article X of the state constitution in determining the actual value of taxable property THAT HAS BEEN SUBSTANTIALLY IMPROVED, OR THAT HAS BEEN PROTESTED IN ACCORDANCE WITH SECTION 39-5-121 (1)(a)(I) OR APPEALED IN ACCORDANCE WITH SECTION 39-5-122 (2).
+In the absence of evidence shown by the assessing officer that the use of the cost approach, market approach, and income approach to appraisal requires the modification of the actual value of taxable property the first year of a reassessment cycle in order to result in uniform and just and equal valuation for the second year of a reassessment cycle, the assessing officer shall consider the actual value of any taxable property for the first year of a reassessment cycle, as may have been adjusted as a result of protests and appeals, if any, prior to the assessment date of the second year of a reassessment cycle, to be the actual value of such taxable property for the second year of a reassessment cycle. - (15.5)(a) If a property suffers a decline in value, the taxpayer may protest the actual value of the property in accordance with section 39-5-121 (1)(a)(I) or may appeal the actual value of the property in accordance with section 39-5-122 (2).
+If the protest or appeal results in an actual value that is less than the value of the property's most recent sale or reappraisal, or that is less than the actual value listed on the property's 2020 notice of valuation if the property has not sold since June 30, 2020, as defined in section 39-1-102.5(2), then the property shall be reappraised pursuant to section 39-1-104 (10.2) annually and the actual value shall be the reappraised value until the property recovers all its value, calculated as the actual value of the property prior to when the protest or appeal concluded, adjusted for inflation to the current year. - (b) If an assessor determines that the county has suffered a sustained economic downturn, the assessor may conduct a countywide reappraisal of all properties in the county.
+If the reappraisal results in an actual value that is less than the value of the property's most recent sale or reappraisal, or that is less than the actual value listed on the property's 2020 notice of valuation if the property has not sold since June 30, 2020, as defined in section 39-1-102.5(2), then the property shall be reappraised pursuant to section 39-1-104 (10.2) annually and the actual value shall be the reappraised value until the property recovers all its value, calculated as the actual value of the property prior to the sustained economic downturn adjusted for inflation to the current year. - (C) Notwithstanding the provisions of this subsection 15(a) and (b), if a property is sold, as defined in section 39-1-102.5(2), before it recovers all its value, calculated as the actual value of the property prior to the protest or appeal adjusted for inflation to the current year, then the property's actual value shall be the value of